SitusInversus/Etch-a-Sketch/README.md

 Approach:

-    1. create index.html, etchASketch.js, etchAsketch.css
+    1. create index.html, etchASketch.js, etchASketch.css
     2. link script and stylesheet to index.html
+    3. Think about how to create a 16x16 grid of square divs and how to break the task down